Oiled parquet has many advantages, but also needs the right care.

 Pure waxed parquet has become increasingly important in recent years.
 However, the combination of oil and wax is still very popular with parquet in order to underline the naturalness of the parquet in the best possible way and to provide the wood with appropriate protection.

-Because the surface of pure oiled parquet remains relatively sensitive and receives additional protectionthrough the wax.
+This is because the surface of purely oiled parquet remains relatively sensitive and receives additional protection through the wax .

-After a complete drying phase of the parquet oil, both hot and cold wax can be used.
-While cold wax can sometimes be uniformly rubbed into the wood by hand with a sponge, a special wax machine is necessary for warm wax, with which the wax is heated and applied to the parquet at a constant temperature.
-Then to the waxing of the parquet, the parquet must be polished – preferably with a polishing machine.
+Both warm and cold wax can be used after the parquet oil has completely dried.
+While cold wax can sometimes also be rubbed evenly into the wood by hand with a sponge, warm wax requires a special wax machine with which the wax is heated and applied to the parquet at a constant temperature.
+After the parquet has grown, the parquet must be polished – preferably with a polishing machine.

 Parquet oiling: How it works